-AIG is the marketing name for the worldwide operations of American International Group, Inc. All products and services are written or provided by subsidiaries or affiliates of American International Group, Inc. Products or services may not be available in all countries and jurisdictions, and coverage is subject to underwriting requirements and actual policy language.
+AIG is the marketing name for the worldwide property-casualty, life and retirement, and general insurance operations of American International Group, Inc. For additional information, please visit our website at www.aig.com.
+All products and services are written or provided by subsidiaries or affiliates of American International Group, Inc. Products or services may not be available in all countries, and coverage is subject to actual policy language.
 Non-insurance products and services may be provided by independent third parties.
-Certain property casualty coverages may be provided by a surplus lines insurer.
-Surplus lines insurers do not generally participate in state guaranty funds, and insureds are therefore not protected by such funds.